Please be assured we will contact you when it is your turn for the Covid-19 Vaccine.

-We are upgrading to the next phase of the Electronic Prescription Service (EPS) which will mean that almost all our prescriptions will be processed electronically from 2nd October 2020.
+We have upgraded to the next phase of the Electronic Prescription Service (EPS) which means that almost all our prescriptions are now processed electronically this has been in place since the 2nd October 2020.

 Electronic prescriptions help save the NHS money.